microsoft/microsoft-ui-xaml-specs/active/AnimatedIcon/AnimatedIconSpec.md

 We updated the default templates for two of these controls to support an AnimatedIcon so the developer would only need to add the animated icon code to the content of the control.
 The control that supports this for V1 is NavigationViewItem.

-We plan to update more controls for V2+ once we see how the community is using this control and we learn about more use cases.

 * NavigationViewItem

+Spec note: We plan to update more controls as we learn about more use cases.

 See the example titled "Swap out a static icon with an animated icon in a Navigation View Item" below for more information.

 ### Controls whose templates have been updated

 We have also updated the default templates for a handful of controls that currently show a static icon so a developer can update the template and use an animated icon instead.
 For V1, here are the control templates we are going to update:

 * AutoSuggestBox